VA PTSD Increase From 50 to 70

 The most significant difference between the 30% and 50% rating is that you’re having a lot of trouble in your relationships at this level.

 Perhaps you don’t have any friends or just want to be alone.

 Maybe you’re divorced or can’t get along with your spouse anymore.

-The other difference is you’re now having panic attacks MORE than one time per week.
+The other difference is you’re now The other difference is that you’re now having panic attacks MORE than once per week.

 Occupational and social impairment with deficiencies in most areas to include symptoms such as:

 - Suicidal ideation

 - Obsessional rituals which interfere with routine activities

 - Near-continuous panic or depression affects the ability to function independently, appropriately, and effectively